 The Festival and School has carried on the vision of creativity and education that started with the 1949 Goethe Bicentennial Convocation.
 Today, over seventy years later, the AMFS continues with an eight-week summer festival of more than 320 events – including orchestral concerts, chamber music, opera, contemporary music, master classes, lectures and kids’ programs.
 Each day brings concerts to the 2,050-seat Benedict Music Tent (an acoustically superior and award-winning permanent structure that opened in 2000), the beautifully restored Victorian Wheeler Opera House from 1889, the Harris Concert Hall from 1993, as well as in in other venues around Aspen including the Rooftop of the Aspen Art Museum.

 The Aspen Music Festival continues to bring the brightest young musicians together with the classical music world’s foremost instructors.
-More than 600 students and 130 artist-faculty come each year.
+More than 470 students, from approximately 40 states and 31 countries, and 100 artist-faculty come each year.
 Many of the faculty perform in the concerts.

 “It offers musicians a choice of programs of study: Orchestra, Solo Piano, Collaborative Piano, Aspen Opera Theater and VocalARTS, the Aspen Conducting Academy, the Susan and Ford Schumann Center for Composition Studies, the Aspen Contemporary Ensemble, the American Brass Quintet Seminar @Aspen, Classical Guitar, and the Seraphic Fire Professional Choral Institute.”